-Tempting the Player
+Tempting the Player ONLY

-Gamble Brothers - Book Two - by J. Lynn
+a Gamble Brothers novel by J. Lynn

 Chad Gamble, all-star pitcher for the Nationals, is one of the best players on—and off—the field.
 And right now, the notorious bad boy wants Bridget Rodgers.
 But with her lush curves and snappy comebacks, the feisty redhead is the kind of woman a man wants to settle down with…and that’s the last thing Chad needs.